KentaGoto/ja2Romaji_webapp/README.md

 ## Description
 Converts Japanese to Romaji.
 Japanese text pasted by copy and paste will be converted into romaji.
+**Note:**
+If you're Japanese, you'll understand, but the kanji passages cannot be accurately converted into roman characters.
+Especially, proper nouns such as people's names cannot be converted correctly.

 ## Usage
 ```